-During the fiscal year ended June 30, 2022, current liabilities increased by \$17.5 million, principally due to the net effect of an increase of \$18.2 million in transfers due to the Commonwealth of Puerto Rico and a decrease of \$1.2 million in annuity prizes obligations.
+During the fiscal year ended June 30, 2024, current liabilities decreased by \$3.6 million, principally due to a decrease of \$3.3 million in transfers due to the Commonwealth of Puerto Rico.

 Non-current liabilities consist principally of the long-term portion of the annuity prize obligations.
 These liabilities are generally paid in annual installments over a period of twenty (20) and thirty (30) years.